 If a machine can successfully drive a car – a literal life or death scenario – then executing a marketing campaign should be trivial by comparison, once the technology evolves and spreads into the marketing automation domain.

-In the same way that automation removed a large portion of the manufacturing process that did not leverage humanity’s strengths, I expect automation to eliminate in analytics.
+In the same way that automation removed a large portion of the manufacturing process that did not leverage humanity’s strengths, I expect automation to eliminate the drudgery in analytics.

 What does this mean for us, ours career, our companies?
 The evolution of analytics is already a battleground.
 Companies which are most agile, fastest to adopt, and most flexible will create and sustain nearly insurmountable competitive advantage over laggards.